 Pipeline node pool: You can specify a specific node pool for the pipeline in the

 nodePooltag.
 When specified here, all steps in the pipeline will execute in nodes from that node pool.

 Step node pool: You can specify a specific node pool for any step by declaring the

 configurationblock.
 This will override any node pool designation for the pipeline.

 The following example pipeline specifies that all steps of the pipeline will execute in nodes from the dynamic node pool

-pipelines: - name: select_nodepool_example configuration: nodePool: ubuntu20aws # Run in the dynamic node pool on AWS steps: - name:nodePool_step1 type: Bash execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name" - name: nodePool_step2 type: Bash configuration: nodePool: ubuntu20 # Run in the static node pool on-prem inputSteps: - name: nodePool_step1 execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name" - name:nodePool_step3 type: Bash configuration: inputSteps: - name: nodePool_step1 execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name"
+pipelines: - name: select_nodepool_example configuration: nodePool: ubuntu20aws # Run in the dynamic node pool on AWS steps: - name:nodePool_step1 type: Bash execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name" - name: nodePool_step2 type: Bash configuration: nodePool: ubuntu20 # Run in the static node pool self-hosted inputSteps: - name: nodePool_step1 execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name" - name:nodePool_step3 type: Bash configuration: inputSteps: - name: nodePool_step1 execution: onExecute: - echo "$step_name is running in $step_platform on $step_node_pool_name"